Skip to main content

 • Oracle Linux 8.3 has in-kernel NVMe multipath enabled by default for NVMe namespaces.

 • With Oracle Linux 8.3, nvme-fc auto-connect scripts are included in the native nvme-cli package.
-You can rely on these native auto-connect scripts instead of installing external vendor provided outbox auto-connect scripts.
+You can use these native auto-connect scripts instead of installing external vendor provided outbox auto-connect scripts.

 • With Oracle Linux 8.3, a native udev rule is provided as part of the nvme-cli package which enables round-robin load balancing for NVMe multipath.
 Therefore, you do not need to manually create this rule anymore.